 A friend of mine, we'll call him John, recently wanted to know why retirement planning is important.

 Perhaps you've pondered the same question.

-My friend is well educated and financially successful, yet he hadn't take the time to plan out one of the most expensive decisions in his life; enjoying retirement for decades without running out of money.
+My friend is well educated and financially successful, yet he had not taken the time to plan out one of the most expensive decisions in his life; enjoying retirement for decades without running out of money.

 As he quickly found out, there are a lot of reasons why retirement planning is important for just about everyone - regardless of education or wealth.